dforero0896/geofptax/docs/index.rst

 Welcome to GeoFPTax's documentation!
 ===================================

-While this package is focused on the JAX implementation of the Geo-FPT <https://arxiv.org/pdf/2303.15510v1> code, it also includes the original ``C`` implementation <https://github.com/serginovell/Geo-FPT/tree/main> for testing purposes.
+While this package is focused on the JAX implementation of the `Geo-FPT <https://arxiv.org/pdf/2303.15510v1>` code, it also includes the original ``C`` `implementation <https://github.com/serginovell/Geo-FPT/tree/main>` for testing purposes.
 The caveat being that the
-JAX implementation resorts to 2 1D trapezoidal ruule integrations instead of the quadrature used in the C code, this makes the result slightly dependent on the number of points used to evaluate the kernel before the integrations.
+JAX implementation resorts to 2 1D trapezoidal rule integrations instead of the quadrature used in the C code, this makes the result slightly dependent on the number of points used to evaluate the kernel before the integrations.
 From the tests, 50 points seem to yield a good tradeoff between speed and acuracy, but if only the monopole is used, 10 points seem to be enough.